 The archeology and history of what is now Whiskeytown National Recreation Area goes back thousands of years.

 For Millenia, the Wintu and their ancestors lived in general harmony with the area’s land and water.
-Their living in what is now the national recreation area was altered substantially during the California Gold Rush, as European Americans decimated California’s American Indian peoples through direct and indirect actions (read the story of Kate Camden and Indian Slavery).
+Their living in what is now the national recreation area was altered substantially before, during, and after the California Gold Rush, as European Americans decimated California’s American Indian peoples through direct and indirect actions (read the story of Kate Camden and Indian Slavery).
 Nevertheless, the Wintu exist in northern California to this day, a testament to perseverance against all odds.

 When word got out about gold deposits along Clear Creek, European Americans, Chinese, and immigrants from other parts of the world poured into Northern California with hopes and dreams of striking it rich.
 Communities with the names of Whiskeytown, Oak Bottom, and Tower House sprang to life, and pioneer-settlers includedCharles Camden,Philena Camden andLevi Tower.
 You can learn about the Camdens and more at the Tower House Historic District.